 The East and Southern Africa Fertilizer Watch is designed to provide bi-weekly (twice per month) updates to stakeholders throughout 11 countries in the region using data collected around 10 indicators.
 These indicators are related to a variety of information such as the spread of COVID-19, measures taken by country governments, and logistical constraints that affect fertilizer flows.
 The goal is a well-informed and prepared fertilizer supply chain, where actors can use the information to plan accordingly and ensure consistent delivery to farmers.

-- Fertilizer Sector Response: In most countries fertilizer associations and private sector companies continue working closely with ministry officials to ensure efficiency via distribution channels but within the demands of COVID-19 restrictions.
+- Fertilizer Sector Response: As the cropping season is already ongoing in most countries, fertilizer associations and private sector companies continue working closely with Ministry of Agriculture officials to ensure efficiency in the distribution channel within the needs of the COVID-19 restrictions.

 Update #2 – April 30, 2020

 Update #3 – May 14, 2020

 Update #6 – June 26, 2020

 This bulletin is made possible by the generous support of the American people through Feed the Future, the U.S. Government’s Global Hunger and Food Security Initiative.
 The contents are the responsibility of IFDC and AfricaFertilizer.org (AFO) and do not necessarily reﬂect the views of Feed the Future or the United States Government.